ancient history

 Temple of Apollo, Corinth

-This site isn’t particularly well-known but it’s definitely one worth seeing!
 Located about an hour outside of Athens, this historical Greek landmark is one of the earliest examples of Doric temples on the Greek mainland.
-The Temple of Apollo, itself dates back to about 560 BC, was renovated to house the cult of the Emperor in Roman times, transformed into a basilica during the Byzantine era, and then was partly destroyed during the Ottoman occupation to make room for residency of important Turkish officials.
-Phew, this site has seen a lot.
+The Temple of Apollo, itself dates back to about 560 BC, was renovated to house the cult of the Emperor in Roman times, and transformed into a basilica during the Byzantine era.

 But it’s still incredible to walk the same paths that people have for thousands of years and to imagine the hustle and bustle of the ancient city.
 Today, the Temple of Apollo at Corinth is one of the few standing archaic temples in the world.